+So this man suggests that you have a little file for every day of the month.
 The information is easy to find, "Buy train tickets today" or "Go visit so-and-so" or "Tonight phone ..." and so forth.
-This is a system that automatically brings up the things you need to do.
+Remember this is an expert's advice.
+He knows what works.
+He calls this a system that automatically brings up the things you need to do.
 Instead of always wondering "What should I do tomorrow?
 What do I need to do tomorrow?"
-If, for example, someone phones you and asks to meet with you tomorrow night, you can immediately enter it on your schedule for tomorrow.
-And some apps or digital calendars even let you set a reminder which is very useful for items you might forget.
+If, for example, you are out and your wife answers the telephone, and somebody tells her, "Have your husband phone me in the evening of the twentieth of this month," she can simply write down the message and put that piece of paper in the file marked twenty.
+Then on that day you see, "Oh, there is a note for me to phone that person."